-Cordyceps is a species of medicinal mushrooms used as a traditional folk medicine in China and is now available as a medicinal mushroom extract supplement.
+Cordyceps is a species of mushroom used as a traditional folk medicine in China and is now available as a mushroom extract supplement.
 Within the Cordyceps genus, the two most utilized and studied species are Cordyceps Militaris and Cordyceps Sinensis.

 Cordyceps Militaris extract supports immune system function, may improve athletic performance, and studies in the animal model (which may not be representative of the effects in humans) suggest that it may boost testosterone, combat fatigue, and promote anti-inflammatory and anti-oxidant activity.

 Pure Nootropics provides Nammex mushroom extract, using only 100% organic whole fruiting bodies which are rigorously tested and guaranteed pure.

 Cordyceps Militaris is emerging as a subject of interest in the medical community, but thus far, there has not been a large amount of research or trials conducted with humans, except for those studies referenced above.*

 The following are examples of dynamics associated with Cordyceps Militaris through the animal model and may not be representative of the effects in the human body:

 - May combat fatigue and sustain energy levels (ref)*

 Known as “Winter Worm Summer Grass” and as “Dong Chung Ha Cao” in Korea and “Dong Chong Xia-Cao” in China, Cordyceps undergoes a unique life cycle that begins as a fungus that colonizes caterpillars (1).
 It is referred to as entomopathogenic fungus (2).
 Supplements are commercially made with artificial propagation and fermentation (3).